decipherinc/angular-loggly-mixin/README.md

 ### config

 An `Object` representation of the configuration as set by `$logglyProvider` is available here.
-Modifying it is *unsupported* at the time of this writing.
+Modifying it at runtime is *unsupported* at the time of this writing.

 ## Events